Flozi95/Calendar-Creator/README.md

 Third-party-components
 =============

-The Calendar-Creator-Program makes use of the following libraries:
+The CalendarCreator-Program makes use of the following libraries:

 	Extended WPF Toolkit™ Community Edition
 	http://wpftoolkit.codeplex.com/